Same-sign trileptons as a signal of sneutrino lightest supersymmetric partlcle

 A ${\tilde \nu}_L$ DM can be allowed, if there is a mass-splitting between the scalar (${\tilde \nu}_1$) and pseudoscalar (${\tilde \nu}_2$) components of ${\tilde \nu}_L = {\tilde \nu}_1 + i{\tilde \nu}_2$ .
 The Z couples to ${{\tilde \nu}_1}{{\tilde \nu}_2}$.
 A splitting of a few hundred keV's prevents the scattering of the lighter of ${\tilde \nu}_1$ and ${\tilde \nu}_2$ (which is the DM candidate) into the heavier one via such coupling.
-The energy barrier created by this split cannot be overcome unless the dark matter candidate has a speed exceeding its escape velocity in our galaxy\cite{Chatterjee:2014vua}.
-This mass difference can be organised with, for example, a tiny Majorana neutrino mass, for which the necessary conditions have been discussed in the literature \cite{Ma:2011zm}.
-It is important from the angle of SUSY search to distinguish the above situation in accelerator experiments.
-There is also the hitherto unconstrained possibility that the sneutrino is the lightest in the MSSM spectrum, but can decay into a gravitino, an axino or even a right-chiral sneutrino LSP.
-Both of the above scenarios are addressed by the SS3L signal which is highly suppressed in commonly studied R-parity conserving SUSY.
+The energy barrier created by this split is insurmountable unless the dark matter candidate has a speed exceeding its escape velocity in our galaxy\cite{Hall:1997ah,TuckerSmith:2001hy,Ma:2011zm,Chatterjee:2014vua}.
+This mass difference can occur, for example, from a tiny Majorana neutrino mass, for which the necessary conditions have been discussed in the literature \cite{Ma:2011zm}.
+Also, the sneutrino can be the lightest in the MSSM spectrum, just above a gravitino, an axino or even a right-chiral sneutrino LSP.
+Such spectrum has been considered in \cite{Katz:2009qx,Katz:2010xg}.
+All these scenarios are addressed by the SS3L signal which is otherwise highly suppressed in R-parity conserving SUSY where $R~=~(-1)^{(3B+L+2S)}$.